In this topic:

 - Student import.
 Both Foundations I and Foundations II programs have been integrated into the student import feature.
 See Import new students from a file.

 - iPad.
-As of Oct.
-4, 2018, the Foundations II program is supported on iPad!
+The Foundations II program is supported on iPad!
 See Fast ForWord programs on iPad.